chloeli/beintoo-android-sdk/BeintooSDK/README.md

 this will start the main Beintoo app where your users will see Profile, Leaderboards, Challenges and Wallet

-If you want to submit a score to your players you have to call for example
+If you want to submit a score to your players you should call for example

 	Beintoo.submitScore(getContext(), score, true);

 We provide two different methods of develivering virtual goods.

 1) A dialog that informs the user that he won a reward and he can decide to see the prize or to close the dialog.
 To do this you should call

 	Beintoo.GetVgood(this, true, null, Beintoo.VGOOD_NOTIFICATION_ALERT)

 2) A banner instead of the dialog but in this case you should allocate a LinearLayout where to show the banner, as you do with adnetworks.
 To do this you should call

 	Beintoo.GetVgood(this, true, container, Beintoo.VGOOD_NOTIFICATION_BANNER)

 If you want to assign a single virtual good to your users you must set to false the second parameter.

-Now for assign a Virtual Good to a player for example every 10 points, an AlertDialog with a choice of virtual goods you should do something like
+Now for assign a Virtual Good to a player for example every 10 points, and notify the player with an AlertDialog and a choice of multiple virtual goods you should do something like

 	PlayerScore p = Beintoo.getPlayerScore(getContext());
 	if(p != null){